 \section{Conclusion}

-We propose an online Preference-based Policy Optimization (PbPO) framework to bootstrap large language models (LLMs) by iteratively refining both the policy and reward model through a min-max optimization game.
-Unlike traditional RLHF methods, which often suffer from reward misspecification and premature convergence, our approach leverages confidence set constraints to ensure robust and reliable policy improvement.
-Additionally, a guided exploration strategy facilitates effective data collection by maintaining uncertainty, enabling continual self-improvement.
-We provide theoretical guarantees and validate our method on multiple benchmarks.
-The results demonstrate that PbPO consistently outperforms state-of-the-art preference optimization approaches.
+We propose Preference-based Policy Optimization (PbPO), a framework for bootstrapping large language models (LLMs) by iteratively refining both the policy and reward model via a min-max optimization game.
+Unlike conventional RLHF methods, which can suffer from reward misspecification and premature convergence, PbPO leverages confidence set constraints to ensure robust and reliable policy improvement.
+Guided exploration further enhances data collection by maintaining uncertainty, enabling continual self-improvement.
+Our theoretical analysis provides high-probability guarantees, and extensive experiments on multiple benchmarks show that PbPO consistently outperforms state-of-the-art preference optimization methods.